lisaalaz/satbot/README.md

 Then run the backend and the frontend in two separate terminals following the instructions in the README files of the 'model' and 'view' subfolders respectively.

+An expanded version of the EmpatheticPersonas dataset is contained in the model subfolder as `EmpatheticPersonas.csv`.
 Please see [An Empathetic AI Coach for Self-Attachment Therapy](https://arxiv.org/abs/2209.08316) for the associated publication.